 The recent uproar over President Donald Trump’s comments on foreign interference in the American electoral process would make even David Copperfield bow his head in awe, such is the scale of illusion and deception being generated.
 Criticism of the president is stunningly myopic when one considers the realities of the world in which we live.
 The two issues in play here are the illusion that U.S. presidential elections can be insulated from foreign influence, and the prospect of foreign-sourced information being used against an opposing political campaign.

 To begin, it is worth noting that the single most influential entity in American politics is the media industry.
-Journalists enjoy a unique First Amendment protection which encompasses their right to protect sources.
-Given the politically partisan nature of most news organizations, there is no escaping the possibility that a print or online news outlet could, with impunity, publish compromising information – originating from a foreign government or other entity – on any one political candidate.
+Journalists enjoy a unique First Amendment protection which encompasses their right to protect sources. nature of most news organizations, there is no escaping the possibility that a print or online news outlet could, with impunity, publish compromising information – originating from a foreign government or other entity – on any one political candidate.
 Indeed, this is exactly what happened in 2016 when Buzzfeed published parts of the so-called Steele dossier.

 Another major vehicle for influencing the voting public is social media.
 Twitter, Facebook, and multiple other platforms are open to citizens, governments, businesses, and special interests from almost every country on earth.
 In 2016, a Russian firm called the Internet Research Agency used multiple fake social media accounts and Facebook pages to disseminate information designed to manipulate American voters.
 The number of other foreign entities that have already – or may in the future – employ similar tactics is unknowable.